henockarega/wrapped/README.md

 ## Technologies Used

-- HTML, CSS, JavaScript for the frontend.
+- HTML, CSS, JavaScript for the front end.
 - Python and Spotify Web API for fetching user-specific music data.
 - Font Awesome for icons.
 - Bootstrap for styling and responsive design.